Jboogs/full-python-scripts/README.md

 #
 #
 #
 # Please Enjoy your look around and always feel free to reach out with any questions you may have

+# Phonebook Application
+#   This application utilizes tkinter, SQLite3 and a few other modules to create a phonebook and information database
+#   and GUI.
+To begin, run the Phonebook_master_page.py to begin.